 Storing and Loading data in aeon

 A single time series can be univariate (each observation is a single value) or multivariate (each observation is a vector).
 We say that the length of the vector (its dimension) is the number of channels, which in code we denote n_channels.
 The length of the series is called the number of timepoints, or n_timepoints in code.
-We generally store a single series in a 2D numpy array with shape (n_channels, n_timepoints).
-Series estimators should work with a univariate series stored as a 1D numpy array, but will internally convert to 2D.
+We generally store a single series in a 2D numpy array with shape (n_channels, n_timepoints), though data can be passed the other way around in some cases using an axis parameter.
+Series estimators work with a univariate series stored as a 1D numpy array, but will internally convert to 2D.

 [1]: